 This block is the opposite of the Gedan Barai.
 Here the arm is again bent to form a gentle curve, but the inside edge of the arm is used as the blocking surface.
 The block is again used with a stepping pattern to get out of the direct line of the approaching kick.
 The block is again used with rotational delivery and rotation of your center.
 This block has the advantage of being able to sweep under and then lift the kicking leg upward, causing your opponent to become destabilized.
 Your blocking hand must remain closed throughout this block to prevent substantial finger injury.

 Reverse Hand Block

-This block is another low level block used to protect against an incoming kick.
+This block is another low-level block used to protect against an incoming kick.
 Here the blocking arm sweeps down and inward with the palm facing upward.
 The hand must remain closed tightly during this bloc and the arm must remain slightly bent.
-Stepping patterns, rotational delivery and rotation of center are also applied when using this block.
+Stepping patterns, rotational delivery, and rotation of centers are also applied when using this block.
 This block also can be used, depending on relative angles between yourself and the kicking leg, to sweep the kicking leg upward to dramatically affect the stability and structure of the opponent.